 Use this option to make a symbol be treated as a root symbol and the start label of the application.
 This is useful for loaders.
-If this option is not used, the default start symbol is iar_program_start.
+If this option is not used, the default start symbol is \\iar\program\start.
 A root symbol is kept whether or not it is referenced from the rest of the application, provided its module is included.
 A module in an object file is always included and a module part of a library is only included if needed.

-Project>Options>Linker>Library>Override default program entry

---error_limit

-Syntax error_limit=n Parameters n The number of errors before the linker stops linking. n must be a positive integer; 0 indicates no limit.
-Description Use theerror_limit option to specify the number of errors allowed before the linker stops the linking.
+Project>Options>Linker>Library>Override default program entry n The number of errors before the linker stops linking. n must be a positive integer; 0 indicates no limit.

+--error\limit

+Syntax --error\limit=n

+Use the --error\limit option to specify the number of errors allowed before the linker stops the linking.
 By default, 100 errors are allowed.
-N B This option is not available in the IDE.

---exception_tables
+--exception\tables

+Syntax --exception\tables={nocreate|unwind|cantumwind}

-Syntax exception_tables={nocreate unwind cantunwind} Parameters nocreate (default) Does not generate entries.
-Uses the least amount of memory, but the result is undefined if an exception is propagated through a function without exception information. unwind Generates unwind entries that enable an exception to be correctly propagated through functions without exception information. cantunwind Generates no-unwind entries so that any attempt to propagate an exception through the function will result in a call to terminate.
-Description Use this option to determine what the linker should do with functions that do not exception information but which do have correct call frame information. at C functions get correct call frame information.
-For functions guage you need to use assembler directives to generate call See also Using C++, page 145.
-To set this option, use Project>Options>Linker>Extra Options .
-X
+nocreate (default) Does not generate entries.
+Uses the least amount of memory, but the result is undefined if an exception is propagated through a function without exception information.

---export_builtin_config

-Syntax export_builtin_config filename

-Parameters For information about specifying a filename, see Rules for specifying a filename or directory as parameters , page 198.

-Description Exports the configuration used by default to a file.

-X This option is not available in the IDE.
+unwind Generates unwind entries that enable an exception to be correctly propagated through functions without exception information.

+cantunwind Generates no-unwind entries so that any attempt to propagate an exception through the function will result in a call to terminate.

+Use this option to determine what the linker should do with functions that do not have exception information but which do have correct call frame information.

+The compiler ensures that C functions get correct call frame information.
+For functions written in assembler language you need to use assembler directives to generate call frame information.

+--export\builtin\config

-Syntax -f filename
+Syntax --export\builtin\config filename

-Parameters For information about specifying a filename, see Rules for specifying a filename or directory as parameters, page 198.
+Parameters For information about specifying a filename, see Rules for specifying a filename or